 Examples:

-- I am not tired. → I’m not tired.
+- I is not tired. → I’m not tired.

 - He is not here. → He isn’t here.